Online Feedback Optimization for Monotone Systems without Timescale Separation: Numerical examples

 \subsection{Control of gene expression}

 We consider a simplified gene expression model inspired by \cite{Uhlendorf2012}.
 The goal is to control live yeast cells by applying osmotic shocks, so that the production level of a certain protein tracks a predefined target trajectory.
-The system is modeled through the following second order positive dynamics
+The system is modeled through the following second-order positive dynamics

 where $x_1$ is the recent osmotic stress, $x_2$ is the protein level, and we choose $\theta_1 =750$, $\theta_2=0.58$, $\gamma_1 = 4.02$, $\gamma_2 = 37.5$.
 The cost function is given by $\Phi(u,y) = \frac{\mu}{2} u^2 +(y-y_{\textnormal{ref}})^2$, where $\mu =20$, $y_{\textnormal{ref}} \in \{0,1,2\}$.
 The input $u$ is constrained in $\mathcal{U} = [0, 0.6] $.
 The system is initialized at $(0,0) $.